Church of the Holy Trinity in the mountains of Georgia. Vladimir Kovalchuk / Shutterstock

 Is Georgia safe?

-While you should be as conscious of the potential for petty crime as you would be anywhere else, Georgia is in general a remarkably safe country.
-The biggest risk you run is being a victim of a car accident – drive defensively and be very careful when crossing busy roads.
+While (as everywhere) you should keep your wits up as you bop around, Georgia is in general a remarkably safe country.
+The biggest risk you run is being a victim of a car accident: drive defensively and be very careful when crossing busy roads.
+There have been protests in Tbilisi since October 2024, following the country's parliamentary election.
+Check your country's travel advice before traveling.

 How much English is spoken in Georgia?

 While the only foreign language most older people are likely to speak is Russian, most people under 40 in urban areas are likely to know at least some English.
 Teenagers and anyone working in the travel industry tend to speak English very well.
-Nevertheless, making the (considerable) effort to learn a few words of Georgian is hugely appreciated by locals.
+Nevertheless, making the (considerable) effort to learn a few words of Georgian will get you major cred from locals.

 Are there any important dos and don’ts in Georgia?

 The vast majority of Georgians identify as Georgian Orthodox Christians and appreciate visitors making an effort to dress appropriately when visiting the country's scores of ancient churches and cathedrals.
-In practice, that means covering up the flesh that’s totally fine to have on display elsewhere.
-In particular, women should cover their heads, while men should remove anything on their head.
+In practice, women should cover their heads, while men should remove anything on their head.
 Luckily, most churches have a selection of smocks, cloaks and head scarves to borrow just outside the entrance, so you can help yourself.